apache/cloudberry-site/docs/deployment/init_cloudberry.md

     The `DATA_DIRECTORY` parameter is what determines how many segments per host will be created.
 If your segment hosts have multiple network interfaces, and you used their interface address names in your host file, the number of segments will be evenly spread over the number of available interfaces.

+    The `COORDINATOR_HOSTNAME` is the hostname of the coordinator node.

+    The `COORDINATOR_DIRECTORY` is the data directory of the coordinator node.

     To specify `PORT_BASE`, review the port range specified in the `net.ipv4.ip_local_port_range` parameter in the `/etc/sysctl.conf` file.

     Here is an example of the *required* parameters in the `gpinitsystem_config` file: